About arc42

 Hints: AI-generated assistance to guide users.

-Ranking System: Scores and leaderboards to enhance engagement.
+Ranking: Scores and leaderboards to enhance engagement.

 8.2.
 User Experience (UX) Concepts